 Interpersonal therapy typically consists of three distinctive phases.

-Moving forward, the interpersonal inventory serves as a guide, helping both the patient and therapist identify the relationships in a patient’s life that are strong, those that need to be developed, or those that may be missing altogether.
+Moving forward, the interpersonal inventory serves as a guide, helping both the patient and therapist identify the strong relationships in a patient’s life, those that need to be developed, or those that may be missing altogether.

 The second phase focuses on developing solutions to any interpersonal problems that may have been identified in the first phase.

-Working together, a patient and their therapist will develop these solutions and strategies.
+A patient and their therapist will develop these solutions and strategies together.
 The patient will then be tasked with implementing these solutions.

 Once the patient makes some proactive changes to their social relationships, they’ll follow up with the results at the next session.
 The patient and therapist will then discuss any positive and negative feelings brought on by these changes and continue to develop potential solutions and new interpersonal strategies.

-During this phase, a therapist will review any problems that have been discussed over the course of treatment, and go over the progress a patient has made.
+During this phase, a therapist will review any problems that have been discussed over the course of treatment and discuss the progress a patient has made.
 Strategies that worked may be reiterated, and a therapist may encourage the patient to keep working on behavior therapy through other treatment groups or programs.

 What to Expect in IPT